antonfirsov/docs/2020/08-Aug/interop/interop.md

 }
 ```

 The most obvious change is that the allocation of a delegate is no longer needed.
 By requiring that the function only have blittable arguments, the runtime does not need to do any marshalling, so the only requirement for entering the function is a GC transition to cooperative mode.
 The restriction of not allowing the function to be called from managed code means that the JIT-ed function itself can do the GC transition.
 The function pointer for `Callback` above actually points directly to the JIT-ed function.
+The extra error-prone code for keeping the delegate alive is no longer needed either.

 `System.Private.CoreLib` has started using this attribute for some functions: [dotnet/runtime#34270](https://github.com/dotnet/runtime/pull/34270), [dotnet/runtime#39082](https://github.com/dotnet/runtime/pull/39082)